IIT-M-Data-Science/.github/profile/README.md

 >
 > 3. Select the "Invitation to the GitHub community of IIT Madras Data Science" and fill in your details.
 >
-> 4. That's it you'll recieve an e-mail invitation to join our org.
+> 4. That's it, you'll recieve an e-mail invitation to join our org.
 Make sure you accept it, than only you will become a member of our Github Organization.

 ### Steps to contact us for any Job Opportunities for students: